Lemoncode/svelte-workshop/05-context/README.md

 - Then we will instantiate two instance of the myname component, and we will check that both components will share the same info :(.

-- Time to start using context, let's use it just to store a given string, what's going on?
+- It's Time to start using svelte context, let's use it just to store a given string, what's going on?
 No reactivity !!!

-- Solution combine context with stores.
+- Solution is to combine context with stores.

-- Just to wrap up, we can create a provider to wrap all this context definition.
+- And we will create a provider to wrap all this context definition.

 # Step By Step Guide